With the help of Google’s Webmaster Guidelines, we know that automatically generated content is a no-no.

 Remember that Google will not flag content as long as it offers value to the readers.

-Most of the latest AI writing tools rely on readily available language model APIs like OpenAI’s GPT-3, GPT3.5, and ChatGPT.
+Most of the latest AI writing tools rely on readily available language models APIs like OpenAI’s GPT-3, GPT-3.5, GPT-4, and ChatGPT.

 This makes it easier to identify specific markers from their content output.